The Church of Jesus Christ of Latter-day Saints: Missionary service

 Missionaries typically commit to 18–24 months of full-time service.

 All able-bodied LDS young men are expected to serve a two-year, full-time proselytizing mission.
 Missionaries do not choose where they serve or the language in which they will proselytize, and are expected to fund their missions themselves or with the aid of their families.
 Prospective male missionaries must be between the ages of 18 and 25 and have completed secondary school.
 All proselytizing missionaries are organized geographically into administrative areas called missions.
 The efforts in each mission are directed by an older adult male mission president.
-As of July 2024, there are 450 missions of the LDS church.
+As of July 2026, there will be 506 missions of the LDS Church.

 Although missionary service is expected for men, it is not compulsory and is not a requirement for retaining church membership.
-Unmarried women between the ages of 19 and 29 may also serve as missionaries, generally for a term of 18 months.
-Retired couples are also encouraged to serve missions, with terms ranging from six to 23 months.
+Unmarried women between the ages of 18 and 29 may also serve as missionaries, generally for a term of 18 months.
+Retired couples and single men over the age of 40 are also encouraged to serve missions, with terms ranging from six to 23 months.
 Unlike younger missionaries, these senior missionaries may serve in non-proselytizing capacities such as humanitarian aid workers or family history specialists.
 Other men and women who wish to serve a mission but are unable to perform full-time service in another state or country due to health issues, may serve in a non-proselytizing mission.
 They might assist at Temple Square in Salt Lake City or aid in the seminary system in schools.